The-Dopamine-Company/dopocorp.com/work/employee-05/README.md

 ## End of Task Summary
 - Reviewed the updated demo design notes against the demo acceptance checklist and identified PASS-blocking gaps (email-initiated org creation/hire, scheduled-time logging, and reply format).
+- Re-ran the demo acceptance checklist against the runnable script output and confirmed PASS for all criteria.